tuliocasagrande/react-demo/README.md

 # Running

-First, run the API with `json-server server/db.json`
+First, run the API with `json-server server/db.json --routes server/routes.json`

 Then open another terminal and run `npm start`, which will open the browser with the application running.